Carnegie Hall: 1990s and early 2000s

 During the late 1980s, Carnegie Hall had begun collecting items for the opening of a museum in the under-construction Carnegie Hall Tower.
 The Rose Museum was founded in April 1991, with its own entrance at 154 West 57th Street.
 The East Room and Club Room (later renamed Rohatyn Room and Shorin Club Room, respectively) were created the same year.
 Though the East and Club rooms were in Carnegie Hall Tower, they were connected to the original Carnegie Hall.
 This represented the first new space added to Carnegie Hall since the studios were added in the late 1890s.
 At the parquet level, Cafe Carnegie was also renovated.

-The stage of the main hall had begun to warp by the early 1990s, and officials disassembled the stage in 1995, where they discovered a slab of concrete.
+The stage of the main hall had begun to warp by the early 1990s, and officials disassembled the stage in 1995, where they did in fact discover a slab of concrete.
 John L. Tishman, president of Tishman Realty & Construction, which had renovated the stage in 1986, alleged that the concrete was there before the renovation.
-The concrete was removed in mid-1995 while Carnegie Hall was closed for the summer; soon afterward, critics described a noticeable change in the acoustics.
+The concrete was removed in mid-1995 while Carnegie Hall was closed for the summer; soon afterward, critics described a noticeable change in the acoustics, generally said to be improvement.

 In the basement, the Carnegie Hall Cinema operated separately from the rest of Carnegie Hall until 1997, when the hall's management closed the cinema, along with two shops on Seventh Avenue.
 In late 1998, Carnegie Hall announced that it would turn the basement recital hall into another performance venue, designed by Polshek Associates.
 The project was to cost $50 million; the high cost was attributed to the fact that the work would require excavations under the basement while concerts and other events were ongoing.
 In recognition of a $10 million grant from Arthur and Judy Zankel, the new space was renamed after the Zankels in January 1999; the auditorium proper was named after Judith Arron, who donated $5 million.
 Construction took place without disrupting performances or the nearby subway tunnel.
 Zankel Hall had been planned to open in early 2003, but the opening date was postponed due to the city's economic difficulties after the September 11 attacks in 2001.
 The excavations also raised the budget to $69 million.